BertilBraun/Advanced-Techniques-in-Chess-Engines/AIZeroChessBot-C++/README.md

 ### Step 2: Running the Executable

-After building the project, an executable file named `AIZeroChessBot` (or `AIZeroChessBot.exe` on Windows) will be created in the `build` directory, inside a `Release` or `Debug` subdirectory, depending on your build configuration.
+After building the project, an executable file named `AIZeroChessBot-C++` (or `AIZeroChessBot.exe` on Windows) will be created in the `build` directory, inside a `Release` or `Debug` subdirectory, depending on your build configuration.

 To run your project: